Human behavior can be defined in many ways:

 Effective questioning can determine how well the learner understands what is being taught.
 It also shows the learner that the instructor is paying attention and is interested in the response.

-Instructors should prepare relevant questions before each lesson, supplementing with spontaneous questions as the lesson unfolds.
+Preparation: Instructors should prepare relevant questions before each lesson and supplement them with spontaneous questions as the lesson unfolds.

-Perception checking is a questioning technique where the receiver verifies the correct interpretation of a message, significantly reducing the potential for misunderstanding and conflict.
+Perception checking is a questioning technique in which the receiver verifies the correct interpretation of a message, significantly reducing the risk of misunderstanding and conflict.

 Perception checking has three steps: